Parks & Recreation

 Westlake Trail Map & Guide

 Have you been out on our trails lately?
 Westlake has more than 16 miles of public/private connected trails for you to enjoy and staff is pleased to announce that we have a new updated map to show you where the trails are located.

 The Westlake Trail Map & Guide includes a color-coded legend that shows all six trails: Dove-Davis, Solana*, Granada, Glenwyck, Entrada Loop and Entrada Canal and identifies the locations of trail heads with parking, pedestrian underpasses, shade structures, drinking fountains, and those historical markers located along the trails.
 We hope you enjoy exploring our community's oasis of natural beauty and miles of scenic trails.
 Now let's all get out and walk Westlake!

 Planting for the Future

 Tree City USA Award Recipient

-Westlake has been granted the honor and privilege of being consecutively named a Tree City USA community for the past 17 years and has received the Tree City USA Growth Award three times.
+Westlake has been granted the honor and privilege of being named a Tree City USA community for the past 19 years and has received the Tree City USA Growth Award four times.

 What is Tree City USA?